VAST-THE-DOGE/Tiles/README.md

 **{release a beta 0.4.0}**

 - find and fix bugs.
-- polish art for tiles and menus.
+- update art for tiles and menus.
 - more balancing.
 - **more to be added**